Gardner Minshew

-Gardner Flint Minshew II (born May 16, 1996) is an American football quarterback for the Indianapolis Colts of the National Football League (NFL).
-He began his college football career at Northwest Mississippi, winning the NJCAA National Football Championship, and played his next two years at East Carolina.
-Minshew used his final year of eligibility at Washington State, where he set the Pac-12 Conference season records for passing yards and completions, and won the Johnny Unitas Golden Arm Award.
+Gardner Flint Minshew II (born May 16, 1996) is an American professional football quarterback for the Kansas City Chiefs of the National Football League (NFL).
+He began his college football career with the Northwest Mississippi Rangers, winning the NJCAA National Football Championship, and played his next two years for the East Carolina Pirates.
+Minshew used his final year of eligibility with the Washington State Cougars, setting the Pac-12 Conference season records for passing yards and completions and winning the Johnny Unitas Golden Arm Award.

-Selected by the Jacksonville Jaguars in the sixth round of the 2019 NFL Draft, Minshew became the team's primary starter during his first season and set the franchise record for rookie passing touchdowns.
-Following an injury-shortened 2020 campaign, he was traded the following year to the Eagles, where he has served as the team's backup.
-He has since joined the Indianapolis Colts.
+Minshew was selected in the sixth round of the 2019 NFL draft by the Jacksonville Jaguars, where he played his first two seasons and set the franchise record for rookie passing touchdowns.
+Following two seasons as a backup with the Philadelphia Eagles, he became the starter for the Indianapolis Colts in 2023 and earned Pro Bowl honors after setting several career highs.
+He was named the starter for the Las Vegas Raiders in 2024, but was released after one season due to inconsistent play and injuries.
+Minshew joined the Chiefs as a backup in 2025.

-Early life and high school career
+Early life

-Minshew was born on May 16, 1996, in Flowood, Mississippi, and was raised in Brandon by Flint Minshew, a contractor, and Kim Minshew, a middle school math teacher.
+Minshew was born on May 16, 1996, in Flowood, Mississippi and raised in nearby Brandon by Flint Minshew, a contractor, and Kim Minshew, a middle school math teacher.
 Kim was also a former women's basketball player at Mississippi State.
 Minshew and his father adopted Mike Leach's air raid offense playing style while Minshew was playing flag football in seventh grade.
 While doing so, he formed a strong bond with Wyatt Rogers, the area coach who initially taught him how to enact that style of play.
-Rogers was the father of future college football quarterback Will Rogers, whom Minshew became a mentor to.
+Rogers was the father of future college football quarterback Will Rogers, to whom Minshew became a mentor.

 Minshew began playing football for Brandon High School in 2011, serving as the starting quarterback for the all-freshman team until varsity quarterback Trey Polk broke his arm partway through the season.
 The next year, Minshew helped take the Brandon Bulldogs to the Mississippi High School Activities Association (MHSAA) 6A championship game, where they lost 31–23 to South Panola.
 Minshew had 223 passing yards and one touchdown in the title game.
-He took the Bulldogs to an MHSAA state championship victory as a senior in 2014, with 3,541 passing yards and 31 touchdowns en route to the finals.
+He took the Bulldogs to the MHSAA South State championship as a senior in 2014, with 3,541 passing yards and 31 touchdowns en route to the semi-finals where they lost and ended their season before the championship.
 In four years of high school football, Minshew had 9,705 passing yards, 88 passing touchdowns, a .588 completion percentage, 1,417 rushing yards, 17 rushing touchdowns, and only 24 interceptions.
 He was ranked a three-star recruit by Rivals.com and two stars by 247Sports.com.